SulaAI/Sula-AGENT/README.md

 <div align="center">

-# sula - Open Source Generalist AI Agent
+# SULA - Open Source Generalist AI Agent

 (that acts on your behalf)